raulpopescu4/University-Work/README.md

 ### ufc-app

 The **ufc-app** is part of the Systems for Design and Implementation course.
-It is a simple web application developed using *Node.js* for the server-side and *React* for the front end.
+It is a simple web application developed using *Node.js* for the server-side and *React* for the client-side.
 It has two entities with a one-to-many relationship and CRUD functionalities for them.

 ### Object-Oriented Programming (OOP)